 Since marathons often take place in April, running and training for them during the dull days of winter helps with her mental health.
 Being part of a running community (or any community – choir, swimming, gaming etc.) can be a big boost for your mental health too.
 It doesn’t matter what time of day you do it, it’s getting it into your daily schedule that counts.

-“People who exercise regularly may benefit from an increase in the volume of their hippocampus, which can result in improved memory and focus as well as better mood — all of which can have a positive effect on your mental health and overall well-being.1907 Foundation
+“People who exercise regularly may benefit from an increase in the volume of their hippocampus, which can result in improved memory and focus as well as better mood — all of which can have a positive effect on your mental health and overall well-being.” – 1907 Foundation

 (The Hippocampus is a brain structure in the temporal lobe of the brain.
 Its main roles include regulating learning and memory.)

-Mental Health Awareness Week - Nature
+Mental Health Awareness Week – Tips to Tackle Anxiety Nature

 Whilst ensuring their dog maintains a healthy lifestyle with regular exercise, another colleague explained how their daily morning dog walks contribute massively to her positive mental health.
 Following a beautiful scenic route that could have been missed during the commotion of daily life starts the day off really well.
 This workmate takes great pleasure in embracing nature, mindful observations of birdsong or plant growth, and focusing on the rare moments of silence – regaining inner peace.